INF1007-2023A/ch11_exercices_2/README.md

 	print(f"The battle ended in {turns} turns.")
 ```

-Sortie :
+Sortie possible :
 ```
 Damn!
-That magic dude would like to battle.
+That magic dude starts a battle with Äpik!
-Äpik accepted!

 Damn!
 That magic dude used Big Chungus Power
-    Critical hit!
-    Äpik took 306 dmg
+Äpik took 167 dmg

 Äpik used BFG
 Damn!
 That magic dude took 163 dmg

 Damn!
 That magic dude used Big Chungus Power
-    Äpik took 166 dmg
-  Äpik used BFG
-    Damn!
-That magic dude took 181 dmg
-  Damn!
-That magic dude used Slingshot
-    Äpik took 29 dmg
+Critical hit! Äpik took 348 dmg

 Äpik is sleeping with the fishes.
-The battle ended in 5 turns.
+The battle ended in 3 turns.
 ```